 Business and Economic Indicators

-Peoria-Pekin MSA Business Update for Second Quarter 2013
+Peoria-Pekin MSA Business Update for Third Quarter 2013

-The local business and economic indicator Summary Index for the Peoria-Pekin Metropolitan Statistical Area (MSA; Peoria, Tazewell, Woodford, Stark and Marshall Counties) was computed at 95.4 for the second quarter of 2013, 1.0% lower than the previous quarter and 2.4% below its year earlier level of 97.7.
+The local business and economic indicator Summary Index for the Peoria-Pekin Metropolitan Statistical Area (MSA; Peoria, Tazewell, Woodford, Stark and Marshall Counties) stabilized in the third quarter, following declines in the preceding three quarters, and was computed at 95.6, marginally (0.1%) above the second quarter.

 All business indicator data reported are adjusted for normal seasonal variation, other than quarterly retail sales and number of homes sold.
 The CBER relies on SPSS for seasonal adjustment.
 The seasonal adjustment procedure removes the impact of seasonal components, i.e., the predictable seasonal variations of the data, so that any underlying trend in the data series can be discerned.